Akarkara Root and Testosterone: New Discovery or Hype?

 Secondly, most of the bioactive compounds (alkylamides) in the root are the same ones that can be found in Maca…

-…And Maca root, which is often sold as testosterone booster, does not really boost testosterone (see link above).
+…And Maca root, which is often sold as a testosterone booster, does not really boost testosterone (see link above).

 Here’s what the science says about Akarkara root: